In Jordan, homeschooling could be just what the education system needed | DW | 19.03.2021

 Benjamin Schmäling, head of the German Academic Exchange Service in Amman, says that the transition hasn't been an easy process for professors and teachers.
 "For many, digital teaching has been a novelty," he told DW on the phone.
 Universities, such as the German Jordanian University in Amman, have adapted to the new situation by introducing 'digital twins' of their 30 courses.
 Additionally, smart classrooms that will enable teachings with students present and online are in preparation.

 But Schmäling believes that the digital push will unleash the technological potential of the country.
-But first a major obstacle must be tackled.
+First, however, a major obstacle must be tackled.
 "One of the biggest challenges is to guarantee equal access to the internet infrastructure in Jordan," Schmäling said.

 While mobile internet is widely accessible, many children in rural areas don't have access to WiFi for virtual classrooms and online classes.